 The Maggie Tree is an ad hoc, Edmonton-based theatre company whose mandate is to support the development and visibility of women in creative leadership roles in the arts.
-The company was launched in 2007 by professional actors Kristi Hansen and Vanessa Sabourin, and has independently produced ten productions.
+The company was launched in 2007 by professional actors Kristi Hansen and Vanessa Sabourin, and has independently produced eleven productions.

 The Maggie Tree, although happy to produce already established scripts if they give rise to an exciting story or theatrical investigation, focuses primarily on new work with a strong female-centric aspect.
 A particular preference is given to projects which create strong new roles for women and/or give voice to a female perspective.
 It is through supporting the development of this work that The Maggie Tree hopes to contribute to rectifying the gender imbalance that currently exists in the performing arts.
 But the work must also speak for itself.

 The Maggie Tree is excited to work in most genres of theatre but focuses on work that investigates the integration of movement and text.
-Over the past ten productions, The Maggie Tree has been developing its own process and methodology for working these two elements into a dynamic and inventive relationship.
+Over the past eleven productions, The Maggie Tree has been developing its own process and methodology for working these two elements into a dynamic and inventive relationship.

 We are not in competition with the masculine.
 We merely wish to contribute the feminine with the same level of dedication and credentials as the masculine receives.
 Above all, we focus on artistically challenging and exciting theatrical work.
 We seek to take risks.
 Big risks.
 To plunge boldly into the unknown and offer our audiences work that explores both itself and the human condition in an honest and fearless manner.

-The Maggie Tree has produced five new scripts (by Beth Graham, Trevor Schmidt, Belinda Cornish, Jill Connell, and The Maggie Tree Collective – Kristi Hansen, Vanessa Sabourin, Jill Connell, and Amber Borotsik), won four Sterling awards for Outstanding Independent Production (Category E, HROSES: An Affront to Reason, A Life in the Day, and Folie à Deux), was nominated for three others (The Supine Cobbler, Age of Arousal, and Shatter), and boasts other Sterling awards and nominations for the work by individual artists involved: Outstanding New Work (Beth Graham A Life in the Day, Jill Connell Hroses: An Affront to Reason, Belinda Cornish Category E), Outstanding Direction (Sandra M. Nicholls Folie à Deux), Outstanding Performance by an Actress (Vanessa Sabourin Folie à Deux, Shannon Blanchet Shatter, Sandra M. Nicholls Shatter), Outstanding Performance by an Actress in a Supporting Role (Jenna Dykes-Busby Category E, Louise Lambert Category E, Jayce McKenzie The Supine Cobbler), Outstanding Choreography (Amber Borotsik Hroses: An Affront to Reason), Outstanding Sound Design (Aaron Macri Hroses: An Affront to Reason, and Monstrosities), Outstanding Multi-Media Design (T. Erin Gruber Monstrosities) and Outstanding Set Design (Tessa Stamp Hroses: An Affront to Reason).
+The Maggie Tree has produced five new scripts (by Beth Graham, Trevor Schmidt, Belinda Cornish, Jill Connell, and The Maggie Tree Collective – Kristi Hansen, Vanessa Sabourin, Jill Connell, and Amber Borotsik), won four Sterling awards for Outstanding Independent Production (Category E, HROSES: An Affront to Reason, A Life in the Day, and Folie à Deux), was nominated for three others (The Supine Cobbler, Age of Arousal, and Shatter), and boasts other Sterling awards and nominations for the work by individual artists involved: Outstanding New Work (Beth Graham A Life in the Day, Jill Connell Hroses: An Affront to Reason, Belinda Cornish Category E), Outstanding Direction (Sandra M. Nicholls Folie à Deux), Outstanding Performance by an Actress (Vanessa Sabourin Folie à Deux, Shannon Blanchet Shatter, Sandra M. Nicholls Shatter, Gianna Vacirca Blood: A Scientific Romance), Outstanding Performance by an Actress in a Supporting Role (Jenna Dykes-Busby Category E, Louise Lambert Category E, Jayce McKenzie The Supine Cobbler), Outstanding Choreography (Amber Borotsik Hroses: An Affront to Reason), Outstanding Sound Design (Aaron Macri Hroses: An Affront to Reason, and Monstrosities), Outstanding Multi-Media Design (T. Erin Gruber Monstrosities) and Outstanding Set Design (Tessa Stamp Hroses: An Affront to Reason).

 Read more about The Maggie Tree productions on our Productions page.